Gas Patio Heaters

 As with all gas heaters, traditional lamp-style models are incredibly easy to assemble, operate and refuel.

-The London Gas Lamp is assembled in seven easy steps, and its simple push-button starting mechanism is intuitive to use.
-This makes it one of the most popular types of outdoor heater for commercial enterprises like restaurants and pubs, where front-of-house staff are rushed off their feet.
+The Santini Gas Flame Heater is assembled in seven easy steps, and its simple push-button starting mechanism is intuitive to use.
+This makes it one of the most popular types of outdoor gas heater for commercial enterprises like restaurants and pubs, where front-of-house staff are rushed off their feet.

 With a powerful heat output and wide heating radius, lamp-style heaters can warm a large outdoor area.
 The money you spend on gas literally goes a long way.